 An annotated output of the submitted paper highlighting all in text references.

-- For each reference (citation) found in the article text, we highlight each one with a coloured box -
+For each citation found in the article text, we highlight each one with a coloured box:

 - A green box is an "exact match" for this year